FREQUENTLY ASKED QUESTIONS

 HOW CAN I SUPPORT YOU?

-If you’ve requested feedback from me and want to show your support, you can donate to me via Ko-fi!
+If you’ve requested feedback from me and want to show your support, you can join my patreon.
 You can also check out my works and leave an honest review on Goodreads or Amazon.